KevinKra/Notes/electronics/raspberryPi/readme.md

 1. In inheritance, we create new classes that inherit features of the superclass while polymorphism decides what form of method to execute.
 Inheritance applies to classes, whereas polymorphism applies to methods.
 Polymorphism deals with how the program decides which methods it should use, depending on what type of thing it has.
 If you have a `Person`, which has a `read` method, and you have a `Student` which extends `Person`, which has its own implementation of `read`, which method gets called is determined for you by the runtime, depending if you have a `Person` or a `Student`.
 Thats the polymorphism in action.
 1. Through the process of abstraction, a programmer hides all but the relevant data about an object in order to reduce complexity and increase efficiency.
 1. encapsulation refers to the bundling of data with the methods that operate on that data, or the restricting of direct access to some of an object's components.
 Encapsulation is used to hide the values or state of a structured data object inside a class, preventing direct access to them by clients in a way that could expose hidden implementation details or violate state invariance maintained by the methods.
 1. at its simplest: an expression evaluates to a value.
-A statement does something.
+A statement does something (returns a value).
 1. Dynamically-typed languages perform type checking at runtime, while statically typed languages perform type checking at compile time. **This means that scripts written in dynamically-typed languages can compile even if they contain errors that will prevent the script from running properly (if at all).** If a script written in a statically-typed language (such as Java, Golang) contains errors, **it will fail to compile until the errors have been fixed.**
 1. No, dynamic languages _do not_ have to have an interpreter.
 The relationship between having an interpreter, or just outright compiling source code, is independent from from the typing characteristics of the source code itself.
 Traditionally, and most commonly through convention, strongly typed languages (Java, Golang, C++) don't have an interpreter because they decided to provide strong/static typing instructions to the compiler for optimization.
 Dynamically, or weakly, typed languages like Python or Javascript, simply hand off their source code to an interpreter which than _interprets_ the code and converts it into machine readable code. "_If you write Python on a whiteboard, it's still called Python!
 It's the implementation that can be an interpreter or a compiler.
 Being statically-typed or dynamically-typed (of kind of a hybrid of both) is a property of the language, while executing a program by interpreting or compilation is a property of the implementation."_
 1. Duck typing is a concept related to **dynamic typing**, where the type or the class of an object is less important than the methods it defines. **When you use duck typing, you do not check types at all.
 Instead, you check for the presence of a given method or attribute.** `duck` and `cat` are both objects.
 Both of them respond to the method `type()` (which you defined).
 Therefore as far as JavaScript is concerned both objects are of the same type.
 Dynamic languages, like `Ruby`, `Python`, `Javascript`, are all duck-typed languages, in which we don't check the types.